d3v3l0/gtwiwtg/README.md

 ## Tutorial

 GTWIWTG is a tiny library for creating and using generators.

-If you've never heard of generators beforeq, a generator is an object that can produce a series of values, one value at a time.
-Generators are convenient when you want to deal with a series of values that you do not want to store in memory at any one time.
+If you have never heard of generators before, let offer a definition.

+A generator is an object that can produce a series of values, one value at a time.
+Generators sometimes convenient when you want to deal with series that are too long to fit into memory.
+They also help when you want to generate sequential data using functions.
-For example, if you're generating permutations of strings (as we will do in this tutorial), you may not want to store all of those permutations in memory in the course of generating them.
-For example, generating all permutations of "generators are cool" would easily overflow the heap if you were to keep them in a list or array.

 ### Three Kinds Of Function